Internationalizing Flutter apps

 locale-specific.
 For example, if the user switches the device’s locale

-from English to French, then a Text
+from English to French, then a Text widget that originally

 displayed “Hello World” would be rebuilt with “Bonjour le monde”.

-widget defines the locale
+The Localizations widget defines the locale

 for its child and the localized resources that the child depends on.

-widget creates a Localizations
+The WidgetsApp widget creates a Localizations widget

 and rebuilds it if the system’s locale changes.